 Family and friends of Robert Rowan have raised over £25,000 by completing the London Landmarks Half Marathon in his memory.

-The 28-year-old Technical Director suddenly and tragically passed away in November last year from an undiagnosed heart condition called cardiomyopathy.
+The 28-year-old Technical Director suddenly, and tragically, passed away in November last year.
+He had an undiagnosed heart condition called cardiomyopathy.

 A popular figure among players, staff and fans alike, Robert was also a loving husband to wife Suzanne.

 Shortly after Robert passed Suzanne discovered the charity Cardiac Risk in the Young (CRY).
 Working with CRY, Suzanne aims to raise funds for screenings, diagnoses and to ultimately save lives.

 Thanks to the generosity of all those who donated and the 10 others who ran alongside Suzanne, she has already made a real difference.